dart-lang/site-www/src/_guides/language/effective-dart/design.md

 ### CONSIDER declaring multiple classes in the same library.

-Java and C# tie the organization of files to the organization of classes — each file may only define a single top level class.
+Java and C# tie the organization of files to the organization of classes&mdash;each file may only define a single top level class.
 Dart does not have that limitation.
 Libraries are distinct entities separate from classes.
 It's perfectly fine for a single library to contain multiple classes, top level variables, and functions if they all logically belong together.

 Placing multiple classes together in one library can enable some useful patterns.
-Since privacy in Dart works at the library level, not the class, this is a way to define "friend" classes like you might in C++.
+Since privacy in Dart works at the library level, not the class level, this is a way to define "friend" classes like you might in C++.
 Every class declared in the same library can access each other's private members, but code outside of that library cannot.

-Of course, this guideline doesn't mean you *should* dump all of your classes into a huge monolithic library, just that you are allowed to place more than one class in a single library.
+Of course, this guideline doesn't mean you *should* put all of your classes into a huge monolithic library, just that you are allowed to place more than one class in a single library.

 ## Classes

 Dart is a "pure" object-oriented language in that all objects are instances of classes.
-But Dart does not require all code to be defined inside a class — you can define top-level variables, constants, and functions like you can in a procedural or functional language.
+But Dart does not require all code to be defined inside a class&mdash;you can define top-level variables, constants, and functions like you can in a procedural or functional language.

 ### AVOID defining a one-member abstract class when a simple function will do.